SnapPetal/Endurance/README.md

 # Endurance Quiz Service

 Endurance is a real-time quiz service that allows client applications to create, host, and participate in interactive quizzes.
-The service uses WebSockets for real-time communication, enabling features like live question updates, answer submissions, and score tracking.
+The service uses **WebSocket-only communication** for all operations, enabling real-time features like live question updates, answer submissions, and score tracking without the need for REST APIs.

 ## Documentation